length

 Look out for kangaroos on the ridge to your left-hand side as you begin today’s walk.
 Follow the track over limestone headlands to reach Wilyabrup Beach and a sometimes tricky creek crossing – exercise caution and cross slightly upstream away from ocean waves.

 At the top of the cliff-top staircase catch your breath and take in the views as you look for abseilers.
 The climb is well rewarded with a beautiful seascape vista as the track meanders high above the Indian Ocean before dropping down to the beach below.
 From here the walk makes its way through lovely coastal vegetation with seasonal wildflowers and fascinating granite outcrops.
-Enter a pretty tee-tree thicket before a rocky scramble down and around the point to tiny Gracetown nestled around beautiful Cowaramup Bay where you can relax and enjoy a swim.
+Enter a pretty tea-tree thicket before a rocky scramble down and around the point to tiny Gracetown nestled around beautiful Cowaramup Bay where you can relax and enjoy a swim.

 Meals: Breakfast / Lunch